w0lfschild/mySIMBL/README.md

 ## I want to submit my plugin!

-Fork the [mySIMBL plugin repository](https://github.com/w0lfschild/myRepo) and include your package with `name`, `description`, `URL`, and optional `screenshot`.
-Don't forget to submit a pull request.
-Further instructions are included in the package repository documentation.

-## Development

-mySIMBL has a few [contribution guidelines](), for anyone looking to make it more awesome.
+- Head over to the [mySIMBL plugin repository](https://github.com/w0lfschild/macplugins)
+- Fork the project
+- Add your compiled and zipped plugin to the bundles folder
+- Edit packages_v2.plist to include your submission
+- Submit a pull request

 ## Troubleshooting

 Having problems?
-Submit an issue here:
+Submit an issue here: [submit](https://github.com/w0lfschild/mySIMBL/issues/new)

-## Uninstall
+## Uninstall SIMBL

 Select `SIMBL` from the sidebar, then click `unistall`.
 Log out and back in for changes to fully apply.

-## Team
+## Developement

 [Wolfgang Baird](https://github.com/w0lfschild) ([@w0lfschild](https://github.com/w0lfschild))